 The main requirement for this hike is sturdy footwear.
 I’d recommend a pair of water shoes, or high-quality sandals.
 As mentioned, you’ll be crossing the river a total of 80 times on the hike.
 Not knowing this, Payton was unable to wear his sneakers and ended up doing the hike barefoot, which he felt afterward!
 I wore my sandals, and they finally fell apart!
 Believe it or not, these durable Land’s End sandals had lasted a whopping 25 years.
 Comfortable, sturdy and durable, I never had a reason to replace them.
 They survived countless trips to the beach in my life and two years of travel, including two months of only wearing them in SE Asia, and even a day hike through the mountains of Doi Suthep.
 Alas, they finally gave up on this hike.
 RIP, wonderful sandals!
 Perhaps I can get Land’s End to send me another pair to promote for the next couple decades!
 LOL

-I’d also recommend bringing some food on the hike, and lots of water.
-At a good pace, with a little time spent at the waterfall, the hike took us about six hours.
+I’d also recommend bringing some food on the hike, and lots of water in a good high-quality hiking backpack.
+At a decent pace, with a little time spent at the waterfall, the hike took us about six hours.
 By the time we made it back to town, we were absolutely famished!

 We grabbed a bite to eat at the same restaurant we had breakfast at and then moved into the KK Hut Guest House across the street.
 Cool travel tip: it’s half the price of the Pai Circus Hostel, and offers much nicer facilities.
 We happened to get a free upgrade to a “family room” with a massive bed and en-suite bathroom.
 From there you just have to walk across the street if you want to enjoy the circus activities.